 - results may not be as accurate as a traditional blood calibration system

-- the sensor doesn’t actually measure glucose in the blood, but in the cellular fluids instead
+- the sensor doesn’t actually measure glucose in the blood but instead in the cellular fluids

 To set up the FreeStyle Libre, you must first insert the sensor into your upper arm with an applicator that’s included with the set.
 The sensor itself is about the size of a coin and is applied just underneath the top layer of your skin.
 This process is said to be painless, but some users experience mild skin irritation.